Insights from decades developing software solutions for specialized healthcare providers reveal a transformative role emerging for EHRs

 - Flexibility and configurability for specialized needs.
 Since first introduced, EHRs have often been criticized by users for their inflexibility.
 Some vendors have a “one-size-fits-all” approach, regardless of the field of care.
 More customers today are pushing back and demanding a tailored approach for their specialized needs.

 - Seamless integration with other systems.
 When EHRs don’t integrate with other platforms within an organization, they can create obstacles and frustrations for users.
-Specialty platforms that seamlessly integrate with an organization’s general EHR, such as Cerner, Epic or Allscripts, are vital to ensure efficiency.
+Specialty platforms that seamlessly integrate with an organization’s general EHR are vital to ensure efficiency.
 Integrations that leverage the Fast Healthcare Interoperability Resources (FHIR) standard are ideal.

 - Technology that engages patients in their care.
 The best EHRs include features that engage patients in their care, leading to improved clinical outcomes and patient satisfaction.
 Look for technology that offers secure HIPAA-compliant messages to enable facility and staff communication and patient communication features like appointment reminders and direct messaging.